morvencao/kube-sidecar-injector/README.md

 # kube-sidecar-injector

-This repo is used for tutoral to create a Kubernetes [MutatingAdmissionWebhook](https://kubernetes.io/docs/admin/admission-controllers/#mutatingadmissionwebhook-beta-in-19) that injects a nginx sidecar container into pod prior to persistence of the object.
+This repo is used for [a tutorial at Medium](https://medium.com/ibm-cloud/diving-into-kubernetes-mutatingadmissionwebhook-6ef3c5695f74) to create a Kubernetes [MutatingAdmissionWebhook](https://kubernetes.io/docs/admin/admission-controllers/#mutatingadmissionwebhook-beta-in-19) that injects a nginx sidecar container into pod prior to persistence of the object.

 ## Prerequisites